Living with self-harm scars

 Special concealers designed to camouflage skin imperfections have been developed for people wishing to cover scars and burns from serious accidents and house fires, and they are increasingly being made available to people who are recovering from self-harm.
 The concealers are unlike the make-up you might buy for normal use on your face - they are much heavier and extremely robust in water, which can enable you to go swimming.
 It's important to have a consultation when looking at make-up options so you can be 100% sure you are not only using the correct shade, but that you are also fully informed about how to use it.
 As with many things, practice is key, so don't be disheartened if your first few attempts appear to make little difference.
 If you are interested in finding out more, speak to an understanding GP or read more online.

 In extreme cases you may qualify for cosmetic surgery, or elect to pay for it to be done privately.
 Surgeons can perform skin grafts over especially scarred areas, especially those caused by burns.
-Large scars that have not healed well can sometimes be cut away and tidied up.
+Large scars that have not healed well can sometimes be tidied up.
 While surgery can ‘improve’ how scars are seen, it cannot remove them completely, and sometimes self-harm scars will simply be replaced by those from the surgery itself.

-All these methods may help you disguise or reduce the appearance of scars, but it's important to remember that scars are permanent.
-Learning to accept your scars is an important part of recovery.
+All these methods may help you disguise or reduce the appearance of scars, but it's important to remember that scars are permanent and learning to accept your scars is an important part of recovery.
 Your scars are important as they signify a stage of your life that was difficult, and can become reminders of the stronger person you have become.
 Learning to see your scars positively is not easy, but often the biggest hurdle is dealing with other people.
 Society still struggles with self-harm and makes certain assumptions about the people who go through it.
 This is massively unfair and is something we are working hard to change.
 Your scars are nothing to be ashamed of - if others find it hard to accept them then that’s their issue, not yours.
 Don't ever feel you have to justify who you are.

 How do you get rid of anxiety when it flares up?
 We so often feel like all we need is a bit of reassurance - but what when that only helps short term?
 And what when you KNOW your anxiety is irrational - but that doesn't make it go away?
 In this second part of our series all about ANXIETY, Kate explains why its all about the right kind of reassurance, and shares three tips for getting rid of an anxiety flare.